After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 Trump, who leaves office on Jan.
 20 after losing November's election to President-elect Joe Biden, retreated from his threat to block the bill, which was approved by Congress last week, after he came under pressure from lawmakers on both sides.

-The Republican president, who golfed on Sunday and remained out of public view even as a government crisis loomed, had last week called the bill a "disgrace" and demanded Congress change it to increase the size of stimulus checks for struggling Americans from $600 to $2,000 while also cutting some other spending.
+The Republican president, who golfed on Sunday and remained out of public view even as a government crisis loomed, had last week called the bill a "disgrace" and demanded Congress change it to boost stimulus payments for struggling Americans from $600 to $2,000 while also cutting other spending.

-It was not immediately clear why Trump, who has refused to concede defeat to Biden, changed his mind on the stimulus package.
+It was unclear why Trump, who has refused to concede defeat to Biden, changed his mind on the stimulus package.
 His surprise, last-minute resistance had threatened to inject further chaos into the final stretch of his presidency.

 Despite that, Democratic lawmakers who have a majority in the House of Representatives and have long wanted $2,000 relief checks, hope to use a rare point of agreement with Trump to advance the proposal - or at least put Republicans on record against it - in a vote on Monday.